RehanNarwindo/RehanNarwindo/README.md

 # Hi there, I'm Rehan Aji Narwindo! 👋

 Welcome to my GitHub profile!
-I'm a passionate Fullstack Developer with a love for solving problems and building applications that make a difference.
-Here's a little bit about me:
+I'm a passionate **Fullstack Developer** with a strong interest in building scalable, secure, and production-ready applications—especially using **microservices architecture**.

 ---

 ## 🌟 About Me

-- 🔭 I’m currently working on [nano-jarvis](https://github.com/RehanNarwindo/nano-jarvis), a project that integrates Ollama and Groq for LLMs.
+- 🌱 Continuously learning and improving my skills in **ReactJS**, **Next.js**, **React Native**, **PostgreSQL**, and **MongoDB**
-- 🌱 I’m constantly learning and improving my skills in **ReactJS**, **Next.js**, **React Native**, **PostgreSQL**, and **MongoDB**.
+- 🧠 Strong interest in backend systems, system design, and performance optimization
-- 👯 I’m looking to collaborate on open-source projects that align with my interests in AI, web development, and mobile applications.
+- 👯 Open to collaborating on open-source or real-world inspired projects
-- ⚡ Fun fact: I completed a fullstack JavaScript course at Hacktiv8, and I’m always up for a coding challenge!
+- ⚡ Fun fact: I completed a **Fullstack JavaScript program at Hacktiv8**

 ---